Hoon, Derbyshire: Location

 It is 1.21 sqmi in area, 2+1/2 mi in height and 1+1/3 mi in width with an elongated shape, within the north western part of the South Derbyshire district, and south west within Derbyshire county.
 The parish is roughly bounded by land features such as the Limbersitch and Sutton brooks to the north, Sutton Lane and waste processing works to the west, Hoon Ridge to the east, and the River Dove to the south.

 Settlements and routes

 There are seven farms and residences, all prefixed 'Hoon'.
-Most are centred around Hoon Ridge, with Hoon Hay Manor in the south.
+Most are to the north of the parish, centred around the Hoon Ridge country house, with Hoon Hay Manor, a farm in the south.
 Outside of these scattered settlements, the parish is predominantly an agricultural and rural area.